-In Michigan, warbles have been found in cottontail rabbits, chipmunks, squirrels, house mice and white-footed mice.
+In Michigan, warbles have been found in cottontail rabbit, eastern chipmunk, eastern gray squirrel, eastern fox squirrel, thirteen-lined ground squirrel, house mouse, and white-footed mouse.
 Undoubtedly, other mammals are infected as well.
 The parasites are usually not seen by the rabbit hunter since most of the warbles have dropped off before hunting season.

 Under natural conditions, mating of Cuterebra takes place in the host's immediate habitat.
 In the spring and summer, male flies characteristically take up watchful positions on terminal stems of vegetation.
 Receptive females approach the site and mate with males in flight.
 Gravid females then deposit eggs, usually along runways or at entrances to the host animal's burrow.
 The eggs hatch into larvae in response to a sudden increase in temperature, and possibly to the moisture emitted by the host.
 The larvae enter the host by way of a natural body opening, commonly the nose or mouth, or a minute abrasion of the skin.
 They frequently remain in oral and nasal passages several days before migrating to preferred locations under the skin, where they develop into warbles.
 In the dusky-footed wood rat, C. latifrons will select the neck region and upper chest.
 Cuterebra horripilum tends to seek out the throat region in cottontail rabbits, and C. fontinella commonly selects the abdominal or caudal region in the deer mouse.
 The larvae encyst within the skin of the host and complete their development.
 Larval development within the host may last from 19 to 38 days in small rodents and from 55 to 60 days in jackrabbits.
 After leaving the host, pupation takes place in loose soil, debris or forest duff.
 The pupation period may be as long as 7 to 11 months or as short as 28 days, depending on temperature.
 Adults will mate within a few days after emergence and they seldom live more than 14 days.